-Our Board of Directors strongly supports the concept of director independence, and only our Chairman is a company employee.
+Our Board of Directors strongly supports the concept of director independence.
+Only Ms. Whittington, our President and CEO, is currently a company employee and Mr. Darrow, our non-executive Chairman, served as an employee in that role prior to April 25, 2021.
 Consistent with the New York Stock Exchange listed company manual requirements, our Corporate Governance Guidelines require that a substantial majority of our directors be independent, and we limit membership on each of our committees to independent directors.
 Our Board annually reviews and determines if any director has any material relationship with our company, our management, or our other directors that would impede the director's independence.
-Following the New York Stock Exchange listed company manual requirements and our Corporate Governance Guidelines, our Board has determined that each of our current directors, other than our Chairman, is an independent director.
+Following the New York Stock Exchange listed company manual requirements and our Corporate Governance Guidelines, our Board has determined that each of our current directors, other than Mr. Darrow and Ms. Whittington, is an independent director.
+Mr. Darrow and Ms. Whittington do not serve on any committees of the Board.